 TOV INDIANS.
 The Tov Indians are known only from San Antonio de Valero Mission at San Antonio shortly before this mission was secularized in the late eighteenth century.
 It seems likely that Tov is a variant of either Top or Tup.
 It is reported that Tup Indians entered the mission sometime after 1755.
 It is still uncertain whether Top and Tup refer to two separate groups or to a single group.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "TOV INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmt75), accessed June 19, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "TOV INDIANS," accessed May 26, 2020, http://www.tshaonline.org/handbook/online/articles/bmt75.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.